intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

   mbm_total_bytes:0=_;1=_
   mbm_local_bytes:0=e;1=e

-g.
+h.
 To assign a counter associated with the mbm_total_bytes event on all domains in exclusive mode.
 ::